-Your probably a mother who has learnt several musical instruments over the years and found that the piano to be one of the best to learn and when learnt it has the ability to set the foundation of learning for all other musical instruments.
-This is why I wanted my children to learn the piano and felt the need to thereafter share my thoughts and experiences with you, because it really can be tricky for those first time buyers.
+Your probably a mother who has learned several musical instruments over the years and found that the piano to be one of the best to learn and when learned it has the ability to set the foundation of learning for all other musical instruments.
+This is why I wanted my children to learn the piano and felt the need to thereafter share my thoughts and experiences with you because it really can be tricky for those first-time buyers.

 Kids Pianos Buyers Questions and Answers – Complete Guide